Murder of Samuel Paty: Murder

-On 16 October 2020, a week and a half after Paty's freedom-of-speech class, Anzorov, having been driven to Paty's school by an alleged accomplice, waited outside the gates and asked a number of students to point out the teacher.
+On 16 October 2020, a week and a half after Paty's freedom-of-speech class, Anzorov was driven to Paty's school by an alleged accomplice and waited outside the gates of the school.
+He asked a number of students to point out the teacher.
 He paid two students, aged 14 and 15, around €300 to identify Paty; the two then waited with Anzorov for two hours until they sighted Paty leaving.
 A Friday, it was the last schoolday before a two-week holiday.
-Anzorov had told them he intended to "hit" and "humiliate" Paty; according to France's chief terrorism prosecutor, Jean-François Ricard, in order to "make him apologise for the cartoon of the Prophet Muhammad".
+Anzorov had told them he intended to "hit" and "humiliate" Paty, according to Jean-François Ricard, in order to "make him apologise for the cartoon of the Prophet Muhammad".

 Anzorov then followed Paty as he left the school.
 Using a knife 30 cm long, Anzorov killed Paty and beheaded him in the Rue du Buisson Moineau in Éragny-sur-Oise near the school where Paty taught, at approximately 5:00 p.m.
 In addition to decapitating Paty, Anzorov inflicted a number of wounds to his head, abdomen, and upper limbs.
 Witnesses told police they heard the killer shout "Allahu Akbar" (the Takbir) during the attack.

 Minutes after the murder, an account named @Tchetchene_270 (Chechen 270), identified by prosecutor Jean-François Ricard as belonging to Abdoullakh Anzorov, posted on Twitter an image of Paty's severed head.
 The photo was accompanied by the message: "In the name of Allah, the most gracious, the most merciful, ... to Macron, leader of the infidels, I executed one of your hellhounds who dared to belittle Muhammad, calm his fellow human beings before a harsh punishment is inflicted on you."
 The image was seen by many of Paty's students.

 Minutes later, Anzorov was confronted by police about 600 m from the scene in Éragny, near Conflans-Sainte-Honorine, and the police tried to arrest him.
 Anzorov shot at the police with an air rifle and tried to stab them with a knife.
 In response, the police shot him nine times, killing him.
 On Anzorov's phone, they found a text claiming responsibility and a photograph of Paty's body.